Want more views for your webinars? You need an effective landing page. Find inspiration with Whop’s 30 webinar landing page examples.

 15. Jon Schumacher :How to Confidently Sell Your Coaching"

-Jon Schumacher put together an appealing and well-laid-out landing page for his webinar, which aims to help other people sell coaching and consultancy services.
+Jon Schumacher created a visually appealing, well-structured landing page for his webinar, designed to help people sell coaching and consultancy services.

 Clicking on the “register now” button launches a simple sign-up form.
 Interestingly, while the webinar is billed as “on-demand”, there are also scheduled sessions.